-Bharat Dynamics Limited (BDL) hereinafter referred to as "The Principal", and Hereinafter r eferred to as "Th e Bidd ler / Contrac tor".
+Bharat Dynamics Limited (BDL) hereinafter referred to as "The Principal", and Preamble The Principal intends to award, under laid down organizational procedures, contracts for (Goods / Services & Reference No:) The Principal values full compliance with all relevant laws of the land, rules, regulations, economic use of resources and of fairness / Transparency in its relations with its Bidder(s) and / or Contractor(s).

-Preamble

 In order to achieve these goals, the Principal will appoint an Independent External Monitor(s) (IEM), who will monitor the tender process and the execution of the contract for compliance with the principles mentioned above.